Life Watch Review: Is The Health Tracking Accurate?

 | |

-In this article we’ll answer all of these questions and more as we analyze the accuracy of Life Watch, compare it to the Fitbit, give our take on whether or not smart watches are worth the money and share real, unsponsored user reviews of Life Watch.
+In this article we’ll answer all of these questions and more, as we analyze the accuracy of Life Watch, compare it to the Fitbit, give our take on whether or not smart watches are worth the money, and feature Life Watch customer reviews.

 Is Life Watch Proven to Work?